brij1197/brij1197/README.md

 - ⚡ Fun fact: ...
 -->
 I currently work as a Software Engineer at [**NetApp**](https://github.com/netapp), where I help build the Core Software for NetApp ONTAP.
+Outside of work, I am usually interested in the advancements in the field of science, and I game a lot.

 ### Keep In Touch
 [<img alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-%230E76A8.svg?&style=for-the-badge&logo=LinkedIn&logoColor=white" />](https://linkedin.com/in/brijbhatia)